What are the Difference Between Porcelain and Ceramic Cookware?

 Cleaning the ceramic cookware and porcelain cookware is pretty comfier and effortless for beginners.
 If you have a dishwasher in your kitchen, then definitely you can put both ceramic and porcelain on it.

-In fact, there has a 1 % chance to get a break in the dishwasher but you don’t have to worry much about it.
+In fact, there is a 1% chance to get a break in the dishwasher but you don’t have to worry much about it.

 Workability